Healthy Eating and Activity Program

 FOR HEALTH is currently recruiting for next program cycle.

-The prevalence of childhood obesity in Canada has increased five-fold over the previous 15 years, with 26% of all Canadian children aged 2-17 years being overweight or obese and 9% being obese.
-Also, about 12% of U.S. preschool children aged 2-5 already are obese.
+Over 30% of Canadian children and youth, and over 30% of U.S. preschool children are overweight or obese - a more than 3-fold increase since 1979.
+Overweight 5-year-old children are 4-times more likely to become obese youth.
 Significant health risks are linked to obesity in children and adults, such as heart disease, high blood pressure, high cholesterol, diabetes, liver and gall bladder disease, respiratory problems including asthma, orthopaedic issues, as well as some cancers.

 The program is held at the YMCA Centre Branch in downtown London.
 It is a multi-disciplinary intervention that includes physical activity programming for children led by YMCA professionals experienced in delivering playful physical activity to preschool children, dietitian-lead group education for parents, individual nutrition counseling sessions, and combined parent-child activities including food-tasting.
 Height, weight, and several questionnaire-based measures are taken over the course of the program, and at 3 and 6 months after the program finished, to evaluate program success.
 Families receive complementary child care for siblings, free YMCA family memberships for the duration of the study, and free parking.